• Skip to primary navigation

 peppers filled with ground beef mixture in baking dish.

-In a medium bowl, mix tomato soup and water.
+In a medium bowl, mix cans of tomato soup and water.
 Pour over peppers.
 I like saucy peppers, never dry, so this assures there’s enough sauce!

 tomato soup sauce on top of peppers.

 Cover peppers and bake.
-When done, remove foil and sprinkle mozzarella cheese on top and bake again.
+When done, remove foil and sprinkle mozzarella cheese on top and bake again until the cheese melts.

 shredded cheese on top of stuffed peppers.

-Remove from the oven and allow to cool for a few minutes.
-Serve and enjoy!
+Remove from the oven and allow to cool for a few minutes before serving.
+Enjoy!

 baked stuffed peppers in baking dish with melted cheese on top.